 Exim SMTP AUTH Restriction

-will only allow SMTP AUTH to be advertised to the IP addresses listed in /etc/csf/csf.smtpauth
+The option SMTPAUTH_RESTRICT will only allow SMTP AUTH to be advertised to the IP addresses listed in /etc/csf/csf.smtpauth plus the localhost IP addresses.

-can be used with this option to additionally restrict access to specific countries.
+The additional option CC_ALLOW_SMTPAUTH can be used with this option to additionally restrict access to specific countries.

-which are difficult to achive since port 25 needs to be open to relay email.
+This is to help limit attempts at distributed attacks against SMTP AUTH which are difficult to achive since port 25 needs to be open to relay email.

-on a connection, then SMTP AUTH will not accept logins, defeating the attacks without restricting mail relaying.
+The reason why this works is that if EXIM does not advertise SMTP AUTH on a connection, then SMTP AUTH will not accept logins, defeating the attacks without restricting mail relaying.

-To make this option work you MUST make the following modifications to your exim.conf
+To make this option work you MUST make the following modifications to your exim.conf:

 cPanel/WHM